esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 A DNS response can have a number of IP addresses that can be returned to the client side in a random order.

 On the AWS stack this type of balancing is provided by Route53.
-The description of their service can be found [here](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/WeightedResourceRecordSets.html).
+The description of their service can be found in the [Route53 Developer's Guide](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/WeightedResourceRecordSets.html).

 ### Other